-- People: Continuous stakeholder engagement ensures the successful articulation of requirements, progress evaluation during execution, and transitioning capabilities that benefit the Warfighter. - Processes: A standard, repeatable process to guide and synchronize strategic assessments captures the latest information on requirements, the technological environment, the allocation of resources, and project performance.
+- People: Continuous stakeholder engagement ensures the successful articulation of requirements, progress evaluation during execution, and transitioning capabilities that benefit the Warfighter. - Processes: A standard, repeatable process to guide and synchronize strategic assessments captures the latest information on requirements, technological capabilities and gaps, resource allocation, and project performance.
 Annual priorities are reviewed and approved at a DLA enterprise-level through operational and enterprise Executive Boards. - Capabilities: The DLA R&D SharePoint Knowledge Management Portal is used to share and track project progress and execution, to include workflows and information repositories.
 Virtual collaborative tools collect, analyze, and align priorities with stakeholders.